scp756-221/course-site/docs/a1/page.md

 In many environments (e.g., macOS), Git comes pre-installed; check.

-Install [GitHub Desktop](https://desktop.github.com/) as well to complement the command-line Git.
+Install [GitHub Desktop](https://desktop.github.com/) as well to complement command-line Git.
 Also configure GitHub Desktop's integration (under Preferences) to use your chosen editor.

-We have
+We will not be going through these exhaustively but if you are new to or otherwise not familiar with git, these front-end bring a lot creature comfort to using bare git.

+There is
 [a course Git summary](https://coursys.sfu.ca/2022sp-cmpt-756-g1/pages/dzone_git_refcard.pdf).
 (Additional tutorials at
 [DZone Git reference card](https://dzone.com/refcardz/getting-started-git)